No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 where f′ⱼ: η_X(Xⱼ) → η_Y(Yⱼ) | Zⱼ
 ```

-Using the same method KMeans, we could induce internal Z-frame (or CD)-kitten using puppy, dog, girl and she.
+Using the same method KMeans, we could induce internal Z-frame (or CD) - kitten using puppy, dog, girl and she.
 ```
 === Z-frame Candidates ===
        puppy : Similarity = 0.8759